-We are committed to working together and given continued public spending challenges. constructively with government to make Liverpool more equitable, more prosperous, better educated, healthier, We recognise that we don't have all of the solutions greener, safer and more exciting, for everyone in the city and that we have to work with our existing collective assets and resources.
-What will make the difference this and for the future generations who will inherit the city we seek to create.
-Whilst our immediate priorities are time around is a fundamental shift in the way we work. keeping people safe and well through the pandemic and We need to shift power to people and communities, planning our economic recovery, this City Plan will guide to collaborate rather than compete across our our decisions and action plans to ensure they deliver organisations at all levels, and to work more effectively results in both the short and longer term. with central government and national agencies.
+We are committed to working together and constructively with government to make Liverpool more equitable, more prosperous, better educated, healthier, greener, safer and more exciting, for everyone in the city and for the future generations who will inherit the city we seek to create.
+Whilst our immediate priorities are keeping people safe and well through the pandemic and planning our economic recovery, this City Plan will guide our decisions and action plans to ensure they deliver results in both the short and longer term.